 The nature of human beings hides many connotations. you see them smile, but are they happy? you see them friendly, but are they nice?

 People nowadays live in constant lies.
-They choose the race and color of the cat, the way he sat on the mat they designed by themselves.
+They choose the race and the color of the cat, the way it sat on the mat they designed by themselves.

 Let me make it clearer for you.